drshahizan/special-topic-data-engineering/materials/data-scraping/pillow-opencv.md

 results = soup.find_all("div", {"class": "gs_r gs_or gs_scl"})
 ```

 In this example, we define our search query and construct the search results URL by appending the query to the base Google Scholar search URL.
-We then use requests.get() to make an HTTP GET request to the search results URL, and parse the HTML using BeautifulSoup.
-We extract the search results by finding all div elements with the class "gs_r gs_or gs_scl".
+We then use `requests.get()` to make an HTTP GET request to the search results URL, and parse the HTML using BeautifulSoup.
+We extract the search results by finding all div elements with the class `gs_r gs_or gs_scl`.

 ### 3. Extract the article titles and authors using Pillow
 Use Pillow's image processing functions to extract the article titles and authors from the search results.
 Since the Google Scholar search results use dynamic HTML, the article titles and authors are rendered as images rather than text.
 We can use Pillow's Image module to open and process these images.